The 72 Names of God

 In the Kabbalistic tradition, ומב is used to remove negative energy from a person or an environment.

-In Solomonic Healing we have created Merkaba “cards” using the kabbalistic energies of the Sephirot Netzach נצח and Hod הוד, from the Tree of Life, with the power to permanently remove negative energy from people and from building environments.
+In Solomonic Healing we have created Merkabah “cards” using the Kabbalistic energies of the Sephirot Netzach נצח and Hod הוד, from the Tree of Life, with the power to permanently remove negative energy from people and from building environments.

 יהה